 I've had scars for a long time, including chest keloids, facial hypertrophic scars, and indented scars, so I completely understand how much scars can impact us - both physically and psychologically.

-In the last decade, I’ve tried almost every single scar product on the market for my own scars: Mederma, Bio-Oil, Palmer’s, ScarAway, Kelo-Cote, NewGel+, Hiruscar, Kate Somerville (D-Scar), etc.
+In the last decade, I've tried almost every single scar product on the market: Mederma, Bio-Oil, Palmer's, ScarAway, Kelo-Cote, NewGel+, Hiruscar, Kate Somerville (D-Scar), etc.

 In this post, I'm going to share with you the scar gels that are actually worth your money based on my personal experience, medical research, and overall user feedback.
 Let's get started! ⭐